iamlucianojr/order-service/README.md

 docker-compose up -d
 ```

-This command will install an instance of Postgres, Nginx, RabbitMQ and Metabase services.
+This command will install an instance of Postgres, Nginx, RabbitMQ, Graphql and Metabase services.

 ## Usage